London Underground 2009 Stock: Features

 Built as part of the Victoria line upgrade in conjunction with new signalling, the trains were designed to decrease journey times, improve reliability to minimise long term maintenance costs, as well as increase passenger capacity per train.

-Compared to the 1967 Stock they replaced, the train has improved acceleration and a higher top speed of 80 km/h.
+Compared to the 1967 Stock they replaced, the train has improved acceleration and have the same top speed of 80 km/h.
 Braking performance is improved through the use of regenerative brakes, which save energy.
 Originally intended to have all-motored axles to achieve targeted running times (as in the 1992 Stock), it was later decided that 75% of motored axles would be sufficient to achieve the targeted improved acceleration and higher top speed.

 This reduction saved weight, as well as reducing project costs by around £10 million, about 3.5% of the overall cost.
 Overall, the new train allows for a decrease in journey times in between stations by 8% and overall journey times by 16%.
 At peak times, 43 trains should be in service, an increase of six over the 1967 Stock.

 The trains are 40 mm wider than the 1967 Stock to take advantage of the Victoria line's loading gauge, which is slightly larger than those of other deep-level tube lines.
 This, however, prevents them from leaving the Victoria line, except by road.
 The trains were the longest deep-level tube trains on the system when introduced, at 133.275 m, 3 m longer than the 1967 Stock.